1st Energy Review and Rates

 1st Energy Electricity Prices QLD

-Costs based on annual usage calculations using statistics from the AER for a five person household.
+Costs based on annual usage calculations using statistics from the AER for a three person household.
 Costs based on Energex network in Brisbane.

 According to our calculations, 1st Energy is a reasonably priced electricity retailer, sitting around the middle in our price comparison table for Queensland.